Lalit-Vikram-Singh/GE-Crawler/README.md

 ### Now is time to test our rest API
-you can use rest API client (like postman or ARC-advance rest client) your API would be ("http://localhost:8091/api/startCrawler") because i am using 8091 example port but please use your port what you specified in 5th command in  How to run application section.
+you can use rest API client (like postman or ARC-advance rest client)

+your API would be ("http://localhost:8091/api/startCrawler") because i am using 8091 port in my example, but you can use your port what you specified in 5th command in  "How to run application section".

 [Signature](https://lalitv92.github.io/) : Checking